-How to Reset the Engine Oil Life Monitor (Index) (If Equipped)
+How to Reset the Oil Life System (If Equipped)

-Always reset the engine oil life to 100 percent after every oil change.
+Always reset the engine oil life to 100% after every oil change.
 It will not reset itself.
-To reset the Oil Life Monitor, press and hold the RESET button for more than five seconds while the OIL LIFE INDEX is being displayed on the DIC.
+To reset the Oil Life System, press and hold the DIC RESET button for more than five seconds while the OIL LIFE INDEX is being displayed on the DIC.
 The oil life will change to 100%.